Wm Denny Graham II

 I was in several bands from 1979 thru 1987.
 Blues bands, Country and Classic Rock bands and even an original rock band.

 In 1990 me and 3 other musicians formed a band that honestly kicked butt.
 “The Texas Riviera’s”.
 We did a lot of Blues and grovin 50’s rock-N-Roll.
 All dance music.
 I will be adding a lot more info, and photos/videos, of these bands later.

 In 1993 I performed on the main stage at the 22nd Annual Kerrville Folk Festival of Texas playing harmonica with the very talented singer/songwriter Doug Clark Steiger from Austin.

-Then for about 2 years I did my first run as full-time solo act, singing, playing guitar and harmonica in the Houston area.
+Then for about 2 years I did my first run at earning a living as full-time solo act, singing, playing guitar and harmonica in the Houston area.

 In 1995 I formed my own true first band, “Denny Graham and the Riviera’s”.
 We were very entertaining and played a mixture of dance songs.
 We were sort of a party band, complete with taking us to wearin Elvis Sunglasses and even Sombrero’s on a few songs.